Short answer: Yes, although scholarships (up to 100%) are available.

-Long answer: For any organization, the approximate amount spent on rescuing, socializing, training, and placing, and then providing a decade of support for a service dog throughout its life is $33,000 .
-This amount is approximately the same for ALL service dog organizations.
+Long answer: For any organization, the approximate amount spent on rescuing, socializing, training, and placing, and then providing a decade of support for a service dog throughout its life is $39,000 .
+This amount is approximately the same for all service dog organizations.
 Some organizations do all the fundraising (but have long wait lists).
-At Pawsitivity, we raise half, and your responsibility is the other half of the costs, which is $16,500.
+At Pawsitivity, we raise half, and we ask that your responsibility is to the other half of the costs, which is $19,500.
+Scholarships (up to 100%) are available.

 Are service dogs tax-deductible?
 Yes--the fee for a service dog is a tax-deductible medical expense.